 Lessons on Passion

 From Apostle James much can be learned about passion.
 First, to be a servant in God’s kingdom one must have passion to go when and where one is called!
 James and his brother John upon being called immediately dropped their nets and became fishers of men (Matthew 4:18-22)!
 What would have happened to either of these men had they made excuses to Jesus such as “my dad needs me,” “its not the right time in my life” or “I am not qualified”?
 Too often we make excuses to not serve God and as a result our spiritual life tends to be neither hot nor cold!
-To those at the church of Rome Paul told them to never be lazy but instead to passionately serve the Lord with all their hearts (Romans 12:11).
+To those at the church of Rome Paul told them to not be lazy but instead to passionately serve the Lord with all their hearts (Romans 12:11).
 It truly is an honor to serve He who has comforted us in times of trials and tribulations (2 Corinthians 1:3-7) by serving those made in His image (Genesis 1:27)!
 While venturing into the unknown future can be quite frightening from a human point of view, we are to passionately go and serve in God’s kingdom with the full knowledge that He has prepared us to accomplish whatever He calls us to do (Ephesians 2:10)!

 Second, having passion to legalistically demand others to follow one’s “superior” knowledge of God’s law or church traditions does not make one holy but merely a good Pharisee.
 While requesting to smite down those who do not follow Scripture might seem to align with God’s justice it does not consider His mercy (Matthew 9:13).
-While we are not to teach others it is ok to break God’s commands (Matthew 5:19), neither should we assume infallible interpretation of divine words through the specks of sin within their own eyes (Matthew 7:3)!
-Like James and John, anyone can use Scripture out of conte
+While we are not to teach others to break God’s commands (Matthew 5:19), neither should we assume we alone can receive the infallible interpretation of divine words through the specks of sin within our own eyes (Matthew 7:3)!
+Since anyone can take Scripture out of context to justify any kind of sinful living, interpretation must be done with fear, trembling and much prayer.
+Also, from James and John we learn that the truth does us little good if we do not put the divine words we learn into action (James 1:22)!
+Had the “Sons of Thunder” took to heart how Jesus treated the prostitutes, tax collectors and even the Samaritan woman their thoughts towards the villagers would have been to give them the message of the Gospel rather than that of condemnation through fire!

-James and John’s desire for a fiery grave for the Samaritans
+And lastly, we learn from Apostle James the importance of servanthood.
+Each person has been given spiritual gifts to accomplish the divine role God has assigned to them.
+Even though James and John were given the title “Sons of Thunder,” we must not loose sight that both were called by Jesus as apostles and part of His inner circle!
+This was a great honor and responsibility that came with the expectation they would lead with servant hearts!
+If you have been called to be a leader of God’s people never forget you are not “in charge” as those who lord their positions over others but are given the privilege to point out the will of God while serving His people.
+Having a servant’s heart means the reward of serving God will not be money, fame or power.
+Motivation to serve is not to be based only on what we will receive, crowns of righteousness, but on what we already have received, eternal life!